Racial slur case: Arunachal court grants bail to Punjab YouTuber

-Seventeen days after he was arrested for his purported racial remarks against Congress MLA Ninong Ering, an Arunachal court Friday granted bail to Punjab-based YouTuber Paras Singh subject to furnishing a personal bond of Rs 10,000.
+An Arunachal Pradesh court Friday granted bail to Ludhiana-based YouTuber Paras Singh, over two weeks after he was arrested for making allegedly racist remarks against Congress MLA and former Union Minister Ninong Ering.

-The 21-year-old, who was released from judicial custody, will now head back to Ludhiana, RP Upadhyaya, Director General Police, Arunachal Pradesh said.
+The bail is subject to Singh furnishing a personal bond of Rs 10,000.

-Singh was arrested on May 26 by a Special Investigating Team (SIT) of Arunachal Pradesh, with the help of Ludhiana police, following which he was brought to Itanagar.
+The 21-year-old has now been released from judicial custody and will go back to Ludhiana, said Arunachal Pradesh Director General Police RP Upadhyaya.

-Earlier that week, Singh had uploaded a video commenting on Ering’s letter to Prime Minister Narendra Modi seeking a ban on a game called ‘Battlegrounds Mobile India’.
-In it, Singh commented on Ering’s appearance saying he did not “look Indian” and claimed that Arunachal Pradesh was not a part of India, but in China, causing widespread outrage in Arunachal and Northeast.
+Singh was arrested on May 26 by a special team of the Arunachal Pradesh Police with the help of the Ludhiana Police.
+He was then brought to Itanagar.

-On May 24, Ering filed an FIR saying that Singh made “racist comments” and “hurt the sentiments of Northeast and especially Arunachal Pradesh.”
+Earlier that week, Singh had uploaded a video commenting on Ering’s appearance.
+This sparked widespread outrage in Arunachal Pradesh and North-East region.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines